5 Great Hikes in Florida's Hernando County

 4. Perry Oldenburg Mitigation Park

 The Perry Oldenburg Mitigation Park was set aside to protect gopher tortoise habitat, and you’ll encounter many along – and in – the trail, making it one of the best Hernando County parks for turtle lovers.
 A 1.5-mile loop trail and a short half-mile section of the Florida National Scenic Trail can be found on this small but important tract of protected land.
 Besides looking for gopher tortoises, watch for wild turkeys, indigo snakes and Sherman’s fox squirrels.
 The park is approximately five miles north of Brooksville.
 Take US 41 to Deer Run Road and continue east and follow the signs to the park.

 If you are lucky, you may catch a peek at a Florida black bear at the Chassahowitzka Wildlife Management Area.
 This property is said to be the home of the smallest population of bears in the state.
 Follow Indigo Lane to the hiking trailhead, where two trails are located.
 Along the 1.5-mile Cypress Circle Trail, swallow-tailed kites soar overhead in the summer months as you trek around a cypress dome.
 As the name suggests, the Wild Turkey Trace Trail is a good place to spot wild turkeys and deer, as well as gray foxes.

-This article was brought to you by the Hernando County Convention & Visitors Bureau.
-To plan your trip to Hernando County, visit floridasadventurecoast.com or call 800-601-4580.
+For more ways to help plan your trip to Hernando County, visit floridasadventurecoast.com or call 800-601-4580.